ncatlab/nlab-content/pages/3/8/6/0/683/content.md

 For details on this see [[Quillen bifunctor]] or around page 9 of

-* Nicola Gambino, _Wheighted limits in simplicial homotopy theory_ .
+* Nicola Gambino, _Weighted limits in simplicial homotopy theory_ .

 From the fact that this is a Quillen bifunctor and using the observation that for the _trivial_ weight $W = const 1$ the wighted colimit reduces to an ordinary colimit, follows the above Bousfield-Kan-type formula for the homotopy colimit.